gallaugher/disco-button/README.md

-Disco Button built using CircuitPython, Raspberry Pi Pico Ws, and Adafruit IO Here's what the builds look like in their current - in progress - state https://www.instagram.com/reel/CsfGvRLMZmW/?utm_source=ig_web_copy_link&igshid=MzRlODBiNWFlZA== Things are working, but there is some random crashing that I'm trying to get to the bottom of.
+Disco Button built using CircuitPython, Raspberry Pi Pico Ws, and Adafruit IO Here's what the builds look like in their current - in progress - state https://www.instagram.com/reel/CsfGvRLMZmW/?utm_source=ig_web_copy_link&igshid=MzRlODBiNWFlZA==

-More to come...

 Here's what the build looks like for the Button:
 Note - these are the exact parts (not acurately shown in Frizing, but wiring is:)